rpbouman/huey/README.md

 - The Apply button will actually apply the chosen values to the filter and close the Filter Dialog.
 - The Remove button will remove the filter item entirely from the Filter axis and close the Filter Dialog
-- The Cancel button will close the Filter Dialag without changing the state of the filter item.
+- The Cancel button will close the Filter Dialog without changing the state of the filter item.

 #### Hiding, Revealing and Toggling applied Filter Values
 Once the filter values are applied, the Filter Item will show the number of values as well as a collapser/expander.